Near-Infrared and Optical Observations of Type Ic SN 2021krf: Luminous Late-time Emission and Dust Formation: Introduction

 \section{Introduction}

 The significance of core-collapse supernovae (CCSNe) as major dust factories in the early universe has been the subject of a long-standing debate.
 Dust formation in the early universe is implied by the large amount of dust observed in high-redshift ($z$) galaxies \citep{isaak02, bertoldi03, laporte17, fudamoto21}.
 While most of the dust observed in present-day galaxies is considered to originate from stellar winds of asymptotic giant branch (AGB) stars \citep[e.g.,][]{gehrz89, draine09p, matsuura09}, such stars would not be significant contributors to the high-$z$ dust, as the universe was too young for AGB stars to have formed \citep{morgan03, dwek08}.
 On the other hand, CCSNe can occur several million years after their massive progenitor stars form.
-Several young remnants of these types of supernova (SN) explosions have been confirmed to create dust in their ejecta, such as Cas~A \citep{rho08, rho12, delooze17}, SN~1987A \citep[e.g.,][]{suntzeff90, matsuura15}, G54.1+0.3 \citep{rho18}, and the Crab Nebula \citep{gomez13}.
-This suggests that CCSNe can be a viable source of significant dust formation in the early universe.
+Young remnants of these types of supernova (SN) explosions have been confirmed to have formed dust in their ejecta, such as Cas~A \citep{rho08, rho12, delooze17, niculescu-duvaz21}, SN~1987A \citep[e.g.,][]{suntzeff90, matsuura15, wesson15, bevan16}, G54.1+0.3 \citep{rho18}, and the Crab Nebula \citep{gomez13}.
+In addition, based on their models of observed late-time asymmetries in optical line profiles of a large set of CCSNe, \cite{niculescu-duvaz22} concluded that dust formed in their ejecta.
+This suggests that CCSNe can be a viable source of significant dust formation in the early Universe.

 CCSNe are classified as Type Ic when their spectra do not obviously exhibit either H and He spectral lines \citep[e.g.,][]{filippenko1997optical, galYam17, williamson19}.
 These SNe are thought to be explosions of massive stars that have lost their H envelope and most, if not all, of their He envelope.
 Considerable controversy exists over the interpretation of the absence in some CCSNe of optical He lines, especially regarding whether that is evidence for He deficiency in the ejecta \citep{dessart11, hachinger12}.
 There are potentially promising He lines in the near-infrared (NIR), and thus observing both the optical and NIR spectra of SNe~Ic for He signatures is crucial for understanding the properties of stripped-envelope CCSN progenitors.